mdube99/LDAPEnum/README.md

 # LDAPEnum

 LDAP Enumeration tool as an alternative to enum4linux.
+Allows for obfuscation of LDAP queries by turning certain queries into hex code.

 ![header](https://github.com/mdube99/LDAPEnum/blob/main/.img/header.png)